tomhooijenga/access/README.md

 # Access
 Access provides a unified interface for all sorts of objects.
+Supported types are:

+* Object
+* Array
+* Storage (localStorage, sessionStorage)
+* Map
+* WeakMap
+* __Any object with the map interface__

+Alternatively, you could write your own handler to add support for a custom type.

 # Installation
 ```